snakemake-workflows/transcriptome-differential-expression/workflow/report/dispersion_graph.rst

- Assuming that genes with similar average expression strength will have a similar degree of dispersion, pyDESeq2 calculates the gene-wise dispersion estimates for each separate gene (black dots).
+ The dispersion plot is employed to assess the quality of the initial sequencing data, on the assumption that genes with analogous average expression strength will exhibit a comparable degree of dispersion.
- The distribution of these estimates is then used to determine the location parameter (red curve), for an accurate estimation of expected dispersion values for a gene given its expression strength.
- The gene-wise dispersion estimates are then shrunk towards the value predicted by the curve to obtain their final dispersion values (blue dots).
+ The dispersion is initially estimated for each gene (black dots) and the idealized location paramter (red curve) is used to calculate the final dispersion values (blue dots).
- The degree of shrinkage depends on estimating the proximity of true dispersion to the fit and the degrees of freedom because with increasing sample size the shrinkage decreases.
+ In an optimal scenario, the final dispersion values should scatter in close proximity to the location parameter.